Pietro Leoni: Political prisoner

-On April 29, 1945, he was arrested by the NKVD and brought the Lubyanka Prison in Moscow for interrogation.
+On April 29, 1945, he was arrested by the NKVD and brought to the Lubyanka Prison in Moscow for interrogation.
 To the outrage of his interrogators, Fr.
 Leoni refused to answer questions that might harm the Church or other underground priests, such as his former classmate Walter Ciszek.

 Fr.
 Leoni's, "sometimes flippant answers earned him spells in solitary confinement, but surprisingly he was not tortured, or at least he does not mention it."

 While refusing to inform against his fellow Catholics, Fr.
 Leoni had no problem with telling his interrogators exactly what he thought of the Soviet Government.
 According to his case file, he once said, "Given that I am a Catholic religious, I was and am an enemy of Marxism and of the political regime which exists in the USSR - a regime, which, in my opinion is not different from Fascism...
 I believe that in the USSR there is neither democracy, not freedom for the people.
 The Soviet regime has stripped the people of freedom of religion, of freedom of the press, and of freedom of expression.
 One is forbidden to think freely, to develop one's initiative or creativity...
 I have never calumniated the Soviet Government: I have only said what I believe without mincing my words..."